nualagr/dargan-health-foods/TESTING.md

 <br>

-These links brings the site member to their personal Account page where they have access to their Account Details, Address Book, Order History, Product Reviews and Blog Comments.
+These links bring a site member to their personal My Account page where they have access to their Account Details, Address Book, Order History, Product Reviews and Blog Comments.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-account-my-details-tablet-device.png "Screenshot of the My Account page on a tablet device.")